SAP/openui5-docs/docs/Content_or_Control_Is_Not_Visible_492d9d9.md

 Most controls have the properties `width` and `height`.
 If one of them is explicitly set to `0` some controls may not be displayed at all.
 Similar to the `visible` property, the value of `width` and `height` are also inherited from parent controls, as long as you don't set an explicit value for these dimensions.
 If you, for example, set one of the dimension values for a control to `100%` it will have the same size as the parent control.
 And if the parent's width is `0` the nested control will also be `0`.

 As with the `visible` property, you can solve this by either increasing the size of the parent or setting fixed values for the child \(for example, `100px`\) instead of a relative value.

+***

+#### Model set on the Core

+Avoid setting models directly on the Core if you're using Components.
+Components are meant to be independent and reusable parts and therefore will not inherit the Core models by default.

+Models should be set depending on your use case:

+-   Models defined in the app descriptor \(manifest.json\) will be set on the Component.
+They are automatically propagated to its descendants.
+-   Only set models on certain controls \(e.g. View, Panel, etc.\) if the data are not needed elsewhere.
+-   Only set models on the Core if the app is **not** Component-based.

+Register models on the root Component or on single views of your apps.

+**Example:** `this.getView().setModel("myModel", aModel);` Do **not** use `sap.ui.getCore()` to register models.

+> Note:
+> To get the Component that owns an embedded view, you can use the following line of code in the view controller:
+>
+> `sap.ui.core.Component.getOwnerComponentFor(this.getView());`
+>
+>